jakzo/BoneworksAsl/README.md

 1. Edit your layout in LiveSplit and add a "scriptable autosplitter" which points to `Boneworks.asl`
 1. Edit splits and deactivate the default Boneworks autosplitter

+For help ask in the Boneworks Speedrunning Discord server: https://discord.gg/MW2zUcV2Fv

 ## Lore